NaiveD/NaiveD.github.io/source/_posts/Lab1.md

 Optimal replacement is to evict a cache block with the longest reuse distance in the future.
 To implement optimal replacement policy, we need to know the memory access trace in the future.

-This is impossible in real CPUs, but in a simulator like Sniper, we can model this optimal replacement policy.
+This is impossible in real CPUs, but in a simulator like Sniper, we can model it.

 We need to do one or multiple passes of memory references of both instructions and data for a program.
-Sniper can produce a trace of memory references, with which you can develop your optimal replacement by looking ahead of the future.
-To facilitate the implementation, you can consider doing an offline analysis of the trace to help your afterward online replacement, or do them simultaneously in one online round, or both.
+Sniper can produce a trace of memory references, with which we can develop our optimal replacement by looking ahead of the future.
+To facilitate the implementation, we can consider doing an offline analysis of the trace to help our afterward online replacement, or do them simultaneously in one online round, or both.

 ### How to get Memory Access Trace